Voytech-0/NatLanPro/README.md

    print statements from `data_exploration.py`)
    - makes `after_boxplot_len_sentences.png` a new boxplot of the length of sentences in the data
    - makes `cropped_en_es_translation.csv` a csv file without the outliers

+## Seq2seq model
+The seq2seq model is implemented in `seq2seq.py`.
+The input to the model is generated during the processing steps outlined above.

+`Lang` is a class that is used to create tokens for a language.
+The most important variables are `word2index` and `index2word`, which are dictionaries that map words to indices and vice versa.
+The class also has a `word2count` dictionary that keeps track of the frequency of each word in the data.

+There are a few helper classes for conversions of words to tensors and indexes.
+These are: `indexesFromSentence`, `tensorFromSentence`, and `tensorsFromPair`.
+Their names are self-explanatory.

+`DataLoader` is a PyTorch class which nicely handles memory management for large datasets.
+By using the `DataLoader`, we hope not to exceed the GPU and CPU memory limits.